-Nationally at 30 June 2022, there were 401 685 households and 423 572 social housing dwellings (tenancy rental units for community housing) (figure 18.1).
-In addition, as at 30 June 2021 (latest available data), there were 16 588 households and 15 814 permanent dwellings managed by government funded ICH organisations.
+Nationally at 30 June 2024, there were 407,940 households and 432,369 social housing dwellings (tenancy rental units for community housing) (figure 18.1).
+In addition, as at 30 June 2023 (latest available data), there were 18,530 households and 17,533 dwellings managed by government funded ICH organisations.

-While the number of public housing households has decreased over the past decade (321 213 in 2013 to 286 014 in 2022), there has been an increase in the number of households in community housing, from 65 632 to 102 145 (table 18A.4).
-This in part reflects transfer of some public housing stock (management and/or title) to the community housing sector (table 18A.2), in line with government policy to expand the role of community housing in the provision of affordable housing.
-Community housing organisations are working in partnership with the Australian, State and Territory governments, and the private sector, to increase the supply of affordable housing - many new social housing dwellings are or will be owned and/or managed by community housing organisations.
+While the number of public housing households has decreased over the past decade (314,963 in 2015 to 286,227 in 2024), there has been an increase in the number of households in community housing, from 69,171 to 106,918 (table 18A.4).
+This in part reflects transfer of some public housing stock (management and/or title) to the community housing sector (table 18A.2), in line with government policy to expand the role of community housing in the provision of social and affordable housing.

 Some forms of community housing allow tenants to participate in the management of their housing.
 Notwithstanding their common objectives, community housing programs vary within and across jurisdictions in their administration and the types of accommodation they provide.
-See Key Terms in the Explanatory material tab for details on community housing models.
+Refer to Key Terms in the Explanatory material tab for details on community housing models.